-The role in spinal nociceptive reflex activity has been re-evaluated.
-In high spinal cats, with supraspinal loops being excluded, the onset of reflex facilitation induced by noxious radiant heat is delayed after injection of L-DOPA by 4 to 10 s, i.e. the early component of nociceptive reflex facilitation is blocked while the late component persisted.
-Further investigations have shown that the early component of reflex facilitation induced by noxious radiant heat is mediated by $A\delta$ -fibres and the late component by C-fibres.
-Therefore, it can be assumed that L-DOPA, like opioids, preferentially blocks the transmission in nociceptive reflex pathways from $A\delta$ -fibres.
+The role of L-DOPA in spinal nociceptive reflex activity has been re-evaluated.
+In high spinal cats, with supraspinal loops being excluded, the onset of reflex facilitation induced by noxious radiant heat is delayed after injection of L-DOPA by 4 to 10 s, i.e. the early component of nociceptive reflex facilitation is blocked, while the late component persisted.
+Further investigations have shown that the early component of reflex facilitation induced by noxious radiant heat is mediated by A δ -fibres and the late component by C-fibres.
+Therefore, it can be assumed that L-DOPA, like opioids, preferentially blocks the transmission in nociceptive reflex pathways from A δ -fibres.